 When it comes to managing projects, you need to be on top of everything.
 Conducting a SWOT analysis helps to lay it all out on the line easily and effectively.
 This way, you can visualize the most important details about your project.
-But, as you may already know, keeping track of hundreds of different details can be exhausting, which is why combining SWOT analysis with a project management software can be a powerful combination for project managers.
+But, as you may already know, keeping track of hundreds of different details can be exhausting, which is why combining SWOT analysis with a gantt chart software can be a powerful combination for project managers.
 By keeping information centralized, you can quickly store, update, and share important details about your project with team members and stakeholders alike.

 By using a project management software like Instagantt, you can keep track of your analysis, and maintain a dashboard with the most relevant information regarding your projects, such as the strengths, weaknesses, opportunities, and threats you previously identified.
-Instagantt is a simple yet effective way to keep your team together and focused on the work that needs to get done.
+Gantt charts is a simple yet effective way to keep your team together and focused on the work that needs to get done.
 Discover how this tool can help you improve your project management skills and performance.